-The Idaho Society of Reason (ISR) encourages rationale and logic over superstition.
+The Idaho Society of Reason (ISR) encourages rationality and logic over superstition.

-By definition, reason requires the power of comprehending, inferring, or thinking - especially in orderly rational ways.
+By definition, reason requires comprehending, inferring, or thinking - especially in orderly rational ways.
 Reasoning is the power of the mind to think, understand and form judgments logically.
 By definition, it infers a lack of superstition.

 New members must be approved by the Organizer